AnindyaDas-86/btp-cns-integration-/README.md

     - Create an inbound configuration using the certificate that you downlaoded from btp cockpit(destinations).
 Response to the POST request will have the audience,tokenServiceUrl, clientId, clientAppName etc.
 - In BTP cocokpit , under the Instance and Subscription option, add an instance of Destination Service.
 - Once added, create a Service key and download the JSON.
 It will have the clientId/clientsecret/url/tenantid,verificationkey,sapname/uri etc.
-- We need to make use of this cleintid and client secret to generate the access token.
+- We need to make use of this clientid and client secret to generate the access token.
 - Use the url that you get from the above service key and make a POST call to this:  <your_url>/oauth/token with body in urlencoded form having the following: grant_type  -  client_credentials